awsdocs/amazon-gamelift-developer-guide/doc_source/realtime-howitworks.md

-# How Realtime Servers Work<a name="realtime-howitworks"></a>
+# How Realtime Servers work<a name="realtime-howitworks"></a>

 This topic provides an overview of the managed Amazon GameLift with Realtime Servers solution\.
 It discusses when it is a good fit for your game, and explains how Realtime Servers supports multiplayer gaming\.
-To learn more about other GameLift solutions, see [What Is Amazon GameLift?](gamelift-intro.md)\.
+To learn more about other GameLift solutions, see [What is Amazon GameLift?](gamelift-intro.md)\.

 ## What are Realtime Servers?<a name="realtime-howitworks-whatis"></a>